cazyw/shakespeare-quotes/README.md

 ```

 ### Display

 This section is still being worked on.
 This is my first real dive into React so it's been a learning experience looking at how to build the front-end using React components, how to dynamically render content based on its state and pass data between parent and child elements.
 I'm going through Stephen Grider's course on Udemy [Modern React with Redux](https://www.udemy.com/react-redux/) as a foundation for how to use React but applying it to my own project.
 Initially I setup webpack and its configuration myself however I decided to switch to the `create-react-app` package as that includes some additional features/minification of files.
+Also using react-bootstrap.

 ### Testing